shanchi16/QR-code/README.md

-Wbsite is live at https://shanchi16.github.io/QR-code/
+Website is live at https://shanchi16.github.io/QR-code/